You love stats, right?

 2) Don’t Rely on the Service Provider

 Make sure to avoid relying on the service provider to execute a cremation and have it done on time.
 It’s best to give the paperwork to a responsible loved one and ensure they have the paperwork in hand at the time of death.
 In fact, it should be given to multiple people.
-This is a good way to make sure the service provider does follow through on their end of the agreement.
+This is a good way to make sure the service provider does follow through on their end of the agreement of the pre-arranged cremation.

 Low-Cost Cremation Providers